How to Write an Amazon Product Description: Best Practices, HTML & Limits

 In this post, I’ll give you some reasons why you shouldn’t skip the description, a few tips on how to get it right, and a couple of pointers on HTML formatting.

-Your Amazon Product Description Can Bring in Traffic from Google
+Make the First Words Count: Your Amazon Product Description Can Bring in Traffic from Google

-Amazon isn’t the only place where people can find your product.
+Amazon isn’t the only place where people find your product.
 A well-written and optimized product listing that corresponds to someone’s keyword query in Google will appear on the search engine as an option.

-The first 170 or so characters of your Amazon product description are what make up the “meta description” on Google.
+The first 170 or so characters of your Amazon product description make up the “meta description” on Google.
 That is, beneath the blue hyperlinked title, this short description is what can persuade (or dissuade) people to click through to the listing on Amazon.

 Take a look at this for the popular Laoganma sauce:

-The meta description is a collection of features and specs that doesn’t give too much detail to a customer.
+The meta description is a collection of features and specs that don’t give too much detail to a customer.
 If somebody were recommended this sauce and decided to check it out on Google, do you think they would have learned anything about it from this description?
 Pack of 3, Grocery & Gourmet Food.
 It doesn’t say much about it!
 In this case, it helps to use a complete sentence or thought to convey your product’s message like in this example below:

 It’s a complete sentence, gives you a little insight into the brand’s story, and tells you what the product is.